Stéphane Fortin

-Stéphane Fortin (born June 21, 1974) is a former Canadian football defensive back who played seven seasons in the Canadian Football League with the Saskatchewan Roughriders, Montreal Alouettes and Calgary Stampeders.
-He was drafted by the Saskatchewan Roughriders in the second round of the 1999 CFL Draft.
+Stéphane Fortin (born June 21, 1974) is a Canadian former professional football defensive back who played seven seasons in the Canadian Football League (CFL) with the Saskatchewan Roughriders, Montreal Alouettes, and Calgary Stampeders.
+He was drafted by the Saskatchewan Roughriders in the second round of the 1999 CFL draft.
 Fortin played college football at the University of Indianapolis.
 He was a member of the Montreal Alouettes team that won the 90th Grey Cup.